-Now that we know the concept of IPRs, let’s look at the types for IPR.
+Now that we know the concept of IPRs, let’s look at the types of IPR.

 Types Of Intellectual Property Rights

-IPR is a form of protection provided to inventors to help them reap benefit out of their creative efforts.
+IPR is a form of protection provided to inventors to help them reap benefits from their creative efforts.
 Owners holding IPR can prevent the use of their intellectual property.
 They hold the right to either license, sell or retain their property.

 Following are the types of IPRs:

-Trademarks are distinctive phrases, words, symbols or signs.
-They distinguish services or products of one company from the others.
+Trademarks are distinctive phrases, words, symbols, or signs.
+They distinguish the services or products of one company from the others.
 Brands usually associate with distinctive trademarks.